mlissner/michaeljaylissner.com/content/analysis-of-ftc-behavioral-advertising.md

 Category: Policy and Politics

-It's coming down to the end of the semester, and after I finished the attached paper on FTC laws as the apply to online advertising, I did some calculations to figure out what I have to do still.
+It's coming down to the end of the semester, and after I finished [the attached paper][1] on FTC laws as the apply to online advertising, I did some calculations to figure out what I have to do still.

 Turns out I have 68-95 pages to write (give or take), and two projects to complete between today and early May.
 Things are going to get interesting.

 The lay of the land looks like this: